ibm-cloud-docs/satellite/getting-started.md

 ## Step 3: Assign your hosts to the {{site.data.keyword.satelliteshort}} control plane
 {: #assign-hosts-to-cp}

+To complete the setup of your {{site.data.keyword.satelliteshort}} location, you must assign the 3 compute hosts that you added in the previous step to the {{site.data.keyword.satelliteshort}} control plane.
+The control plane runs the components to securely connect your location to {{site.data.keyword.cloud_notm}}.
+For more information, see the [{{site.data.keyword.satelliteshort}} architecture](/docs/satellite?topic=satellite-service-architecture).
+{: shortdesc}

 1. From the actions menu of each host machine that you added, click **Assign host**.
 2. Select **Control plane** as your cluster and choose one of the available zones.
 Make sure that you assign each host to a different zone so that you spread all 3 hosts across all 3 zones in US South (`us-south-1`, `us-south-2`, and `us-south-3`).
 When you assign the hosts to the control plane, IBM bootstraps your machine.
 This process might take a few minutes to complete.
-During the bootstrapping process, the **Health** of your machine changes from `Ready` to `Unknown`.
+During the bootstrapping process, the **Health** of your machine changes from `Ready` to `Provisioning`.
 3. From the **Hosts** tab, verify that your hosts are successfully assigned to the {{site.data.keyword.satelliteshort}} control plane.
 The assignment is successful when a public IP address is added to your host and the **Health** status changes to **Normal**.
 After you assigned all of the 3 compute hosts, a DNS record is created for your location and the public IP addresses of your hosts are automatically registered and added to your DNS record to allow load balancing and health checking for your location.